ericjada/MyFirstPythonProjects/covid19_data_visualization/README.md

 ## Project Overview

-The dashboard provides visualizations for:
+The script generates visualizations for:

 1. **Daily New Cases**: Line chart showing new COVID-19 cases for the selected country.
 2. **7-Day Rolling Average of New Cases**: A smoothed-out visualization of new cases.
 3. **Total Cases and Deaths**: Line chart showing cumulative cases and deaths.
 4. **Case Fatality Rate (CFR)**: Ratio of total deaths to total cases over time.

 The data is sourced from [Our World in Data](https://ourworldindata.org/covid-sources) and updated in CSV format.
-The dashboard is interactive, allowing users to select any country from the dataset.
+The script automatically generates and saves visualizations to a `visualizations` folder.

 ## Features

-- **Interactive Country Selection**: Users can select a country to visualize COVID-19 metrics.
+- **Interactive Country Selection**: Users can modify the code to choose different countries to visualize.
-- **Data Summary**: Displays the latest data summary for the selected country.
+- **Multiple Visualizations**: New cases, deaths, rolling averages, and case fatality rates over time.
-- **Time Series Visualizations**: New cases, deaths, rolling averages, and case fatality rates over time.
+- **Automated Visualizations**: Generates and saves PNG files in the `visualizations` folder.
-- **Easy Setup**: The project is designed to be run locally with minimal setup using Streamlit.
+- **Modularized Code**: The script uses functions and a `main()` function for better organization.

 ## Installation and Usage

 ### Prerequisites

 - Python 3.x
-- Streamlit
+- Streamlit (for the dashboard)

 ### Setup Instructions